michael-lawrence/docker-starbound-server/README.md

 #### How to use this image

-`docker run --name starbound -dp -e STEAM_USERNAME=xxxx -e STEAM_PASSWORD=xxxx michaellawrence/docker-starbound-server`
+`docker run --name starbound -dp -v starbound:/starbound -e STEAM_USERNAME=xxxx -e STEAM_PASSWORD=xxxx michaellawrence/docker-starbound-server`

 Also a sample docker-compose.yml file has been provided.
 Simply run the following in the current directory: